Chart Color Schemes

 The level of cultural diversity witnessed in Berowra was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Berowra's population shows greater linguistic diversity than most local areas, with 14.7% speaking a language other than English at home.
-Born overseas, 27.0% of Berowra residents were born abroad.
-Christianity is the dominant religion in Berowra, comprising 53.4%.
+Berowra's population showed greater linguistic diversity, with 14.7% speaking a language other than English at home, compared to the majority of local markets.
+Born overseas, 27.0% of Berowra residents were born outside Australia.
+Christianity was the predominant religion in Berowra, comprising 53.4%, while Judaism had an overrepresentation at 0.8%, matching Greater Sydney's percentage.

 Frequently Asked Questions - Diversity